 Recipient of Annual Achievement and Healthcare Communications Advocate awards

 “Enjoyed myself doing nothing (especially having cuddles on the sofa with Pips of course)”

 Passed his Red Belt in the Budokon Mixed Martial Arts programme

 Attended two House of Commons receptions on behalf of bowel cancer patients

-Got involved with the charity Beating Bowel Cancer – volunteer moderator on the patient forum and Patient Voice to raise awareness of the disease.
+Got involved with the charity Beating Bowel Cancer (now Bowel cancer UK) - volunteer moderator on the patient forum and Patient Voice to raise awareness of the disease.
 Given numerous talks and had articles in the local and national press and mags